The-Mirror-Labs/M01-Lucy/README.md

 ### Deploying Lucy (The Compiler)

 1. Copy the full content of [`src/M01_Lucy.md`](src/M01_Lucy.md)
-2. Paste it as the system prompt / agent instruction in your chosen AI platform
+2. Paste it as the system prompt / agent instruction in your chosen AI platform (e.g., M365 Copliot Agent Builder)
 3. Lucy is now ready to receive knowledge input and generate agents

 ### Deploying Generated Agents